aicell-lab/aicell.io/content/authors/aicell-lab/_index.md

 ---
 # Display name
-title: AI for Cell Biology Lab
+title: AI for Cell Biology Labratory

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Building AI Systems for Data-driven Cell and Molecular Biology
+role: Headed by Wei Ouyang

 # Organizations/Affiliations to show in About widget
 organizations: